amirhosseinzlf/SMARLA/README.md

 1. reaching the goal state,
 2. crossing the left border, or
-3. exceeding the limit of200 time steps.
+3. exceeding the limit of 200 time steps.